This is a guest post by Nick Nuss from VocationCultivation.

 We have wants and needs within our daily lives.
 This does not end with the want of a new car, or the need of transportation.
 At work, we may need something but can’t get past the want.
 In the instance of the new car, we want something flashy with heated leather seats.
 The need however is getting around and a city bus would perform the same task with a smaller bill.

 The difference at work is that we seldom understand the need behind the want.
 Perhaps you’re feeling overwhelmed recently and you discuss this with your manager.
 The want is that you want to leave at 5pm each day, and not sign back onto work.
 However, the need may be larger than that.
 Did you miss your daughter’s basketball game?
 Perhaps you haven’t seen your friends in a month?
 These are valid needs for work life balance.

 When speaking to your manager, discussing the wants will often come across as complaining: “I want to work less!”

 Phrase it in a way that won’t make your boss think about all the other, more cooperative, staff available.
+For example:

 “I have not been able available to my family after hours because I feel my workload is large at the moment.
 Does anyone else have capacity?”